 - Topical skin agent + topical light exposure -> allergic or normal inflammatory response = Photocontact dermatitis

 - Topical skin agent -> local skin allergic inflammatory response; then, systemically absorbed agent -> skin allergic inflammatory response = Systemic (Allergic) contact dermatitis

 Irritant contact dermatitis is a normal inflammatory skin response to a toxic agent and this will occur to some degree in all normal persons.
 An example would be detergent contact irritant dermatitis.

 Persistence of the irritant dermatitis is not contributed to by past exposure.
 Irritant contact dermatitis will cease to be related to service after cessation of that service, being attributable instead to post-service exposure to contact irritants.

 The other major type of contact dermatitis is allergic contact dermatitis, in which there is an abnormal inflammatory skin response.
 This abnormal inflammatory skin response is an allergic response which is instigated by an earlier exposure.
 The earlier exposure does not need to be topical.
 Subsequent topical exposures to the same allergen will produce an allergic response at the site of skin contact.
-In this case, on cessation of service, there will still be a potential residual link to service for ongoing or recurrent allergic contact dermatitis, if sensitisation occurred during service, for the same allergen as is causative for the post service condition.
+In this case, on cessation of service, there will still be a potential residual link to service for ongoing or recurrent allergic contact dermatitis, if clinical onset occurred during service, for the same allergen as is causative for the post service condition.